Jefferson County Court Records

 Court case data is updated three times daily.
 Official public records data is updated throughout the day as documents are recorded.

-- Jefferson County Portal (District Clerk) — The District Clerk’s online portal provides searchable access to district court cases not sealed or secured by court order.
-Cases are searchable by cause number, party name, or date range.
+Jefferson County Portal (District Clerk) — The District Clerk's online portal provides searchable access to district court cases not sealed or secured by court order.
+Cases can be searched by cause number, party name, or date range.
 Viewing is free, and documents can be purchased through the site.
 The District Clerk also publishes separate online indexes for civil, criminal, and family cases filed in district court.

 In-Person Access

-Public workstations are available at the County Clerk’s office on the first floor of the Jefferson County Courthouse, where staff can assist visitors in navigating the records systems.
-The District Clerk’s office on the second floor also accommodates walk-in records requests.
+Public workstations are available at the County Clerk's office on the first floor of the Jefferson County Courthouse, where staff can help visitors navigate the records systems.
+The District Clerk's office on the second floor also accommodates walk-in records requests.

 Key Contact Information